Premier League Suffers First Postponement As Arsenal Players Quarantined - UrduPoint

 The Premier League called the move a "precautionary measure" and said there were no plans to postpone any other games.

-Arsenal's opponents on Saturday struggling Brighton tweeted that their game was still on.
+Arsenal's opponents on Saturday, relegation-threatened Brighton, tweeted that their game was still on.

 "Albion's match against Arsenal this Saturday remains scheduled to go ahead as planned, in line with government advice, and following consultation with the Premier League and medical advisors. #BHAFC," they tweeted.